rhysdh540/CodingBat/breaking/README.md

 codingbat works by sending your code to their server (via a POST request to https://codingbat.com/run) and then running it there.

-obviously for security reasons they've blocked quite a few things (not sure if it's by scanning the source code or the bytecode) but here are some things that are blocked:
+obviously for security reasons they've blocked quite a few things, from scanning the source code. here are some things that are blocked:
+- the `class` keyword
+  - enums and interfaces aren't blocked but seemingly only the `Shell` class is copied to the classpath... so external classes don't work
-- classes
+  - same goes for anonymous classes
 - the `static` keyword
 - exceptions:
   - the `try`, `catch`, `throw`, and `throws` keywords
+- unicode escapes do work, but seemingly happen before the checker runs, so `\u0043lass.forName(...)` would still get blocked.

 the following java apis:
 - `java.lang.System`